JohannesGro/PyPerf/README.rst

 =======================

 The PyPerf project aims to provide a base for writing standardized benchmarks.
-For this purpose the project has two main parts.
-Firstly a runner executes the benchmakrs and saves the result.
-Secondly a renderer reads the results and displays it in a human readable manner.
+For this purpose the project offers a runner to execute the benchmarks and save the result.
-It is possible to define a suite of benchmarks, run the suite on several systems and compare the results or display a trend on a single system.
+It is possible to define a suite of benchmarks and run the suite on several systems.

 For more information have a look at our documentation.